Daniel C. Roper: Later career

-Roper was the Envoy Extraordinary and Minister Plenipotentiary (Canada), from May 19, 1939 until August 20, 1939.
+In may 1939, Roper was appointed Envoy Extraordinary and Minister Plenipotentiary (Canada).
 Roper's Letter of Credence was accepted personally by George VI, King of Canada, at La Citadelle in Quebec City, on May 17, 1939.
 It was the King's first official duty as King of Canada on Canadian soil.

-In 1941, and he published his autobiography entitled Fifty Years of Public Life.
+Roper resigned effective August 20, 1939; the Roosevelt administration explained that his appointment was intended to be temporary, and had been made to ensure that the U.S. would have an ambassador in Canada when the king visited.
+In 1941, Roper published his autobiography, Fifty Years of Public Life.

-He died on April 11, 1943, at his home in Washington, D.C., at the age of 76 from leukemia.
+Roper died on April 11, 1943, at his home in Washington, D.C., at the age of 76 from leukemia.
 Roper was interred at the Rock Creek Cemetery in Washington, D.C.
 In 1966, the District of Columbia Public School system named a middle school in Deanwood for him, but in 1997 they renamed it for Ronald Brown, who was also a Commerce Secretary.
 That school was closed in 2013 but reopened as Ron Brown College Preparatory High School in 2016.